 Good Practice Workshop: How to assess the LEADER added value

-Join the European Evaluation Helpdesk for the CAP and the Luxembourgish Ministry of Agriculture, Viticulture and Rural Development for the fifth Good Practice Workshop on ‘How to assess the LEADER Added value’ in Luxembourg, Luxembourg on 23 – 24 November 2023.
-This workshop will focus on the role LEADER interventions have played in rural development policy across various programming periods.
+The EU CAP Network, with the support of the European Evaluation Helpdesk for the CAP and the Luxembourgish Ministry of Agriculture, Viticulture and Rural Development organised the fifth Good Practice Workshop on ‘How to assess the LEADER Added value’ in Luxembourg, Luxembourg on 23 – 24 November 2023.
+This workshop focused on the role LEADER interventions have played in rural development policy across various programming periods.

 The CAP for the 2023-2027 programming period places emphasis on the added value of LEADER as one of the pivotal topics that Member States should assess.
 This stems from the CAP Regulation (Regulation (EU) 2021/2115) & Implementing Regulation (Regulation (EU) 2022/1475) highlighting the LEADER added value and its significance in the evaluations of the CAP Strategic Plans.